hadley/adv-r/Evaluation.md

     # vs == am
     # Parse returns an expression, but we just want the first element, a call

 The simplest way to write `subset` would be to require that the user supply a call created using one of the above techniques.
 But that requires extra typing, just what we were trying to avoid.
-We want capture the call inside the function, not outside of it.
+We want to capture the call inside the function, not outside of it.
 Think about why `quote` won't work, and then run the following code to check if your guess was correct:

     subset <- function(x, condition) {
       quote(condition)